 The Wilshire 5000 is often called the “total market index.”
 Despite how representative this index is, it oddly isn’t nearly as popular or as followed as the DJIA and S&P 500.

 The Russell 2000

-If you think that 2,000 companies are too small of a sample size, and you’re searching for a larger, more representative snapshot of how small-cap companies are faring, you can also check out its sister index, the Russell 3000.
+If you think that 2,000 companies are too small a sample size, and you’re searching for a larger, more representative snapshot of how small-cap companies are faring, you can also check out its sister index, the Russell 3000.

 The Nasdaq also trades some banking companies, airline companies like Spirit Airlines, and even a few non-tech businesses like Starbucks and shoe company Steve Madden.

-In other words, there’s no cast-in-stone law that says only high-tech companies are traded on the Nasdaq Exchange.
+In other words, there’s no law that says only high-tech companies are traded on the Nasdaq Exchange.
 The Nasdaq just generally tends to hold an abundance of tech companies.

-The Nasdaq market index, which is known as the “Nasdaq Composite,” tracks the roughly 3,000 companies that are traded on the Nasdaq Exchange.
-This is unusual because no other exchange has its popular index.
-The nightly news doesn’t read stats from the “New York Stock Exchange Composite.”
+The Nasdaq market index, known as the Nasdaq Composite, tracks the roughly 3,000 companies that are traded on the Nasdaq Exchange.
+This is unusual because no other exchange has its own popular index.
+There is no New York Stock Exchange Composite.